atom/flight-manual.atom.io/content/hacking-atom/sections/creating-a-grammar.md

 ---
-title: Creating a Tree-sitter Grammar
+title: Creating a Grammar
 ---
 ### Creating a Tree-sitter Grammar

-[Tree-sitter](http://tree-sitter.github.io/tree-sitter) is a new parsing system that Atom can use for syntax highlighting and code folding.
-Unlike a TextMate grammar, a Tree-sitter parser creates and maintains a full [_syntax tree_](https://en.wikipedia.org/wiki/Abstract_syntax_tree) representing your code.
-This syntax tree allows Atom to understand your code more accurately, which has several benefits:
+Atom's syntax highlighting and code folding system is powered by [Tree-sitter](http://tree-sitter.github.io/tree-sitter).
+Tree-sitter parsers create and maintain full [_syntax trees_](https://en.wikipedia.org/wiki/Abstract_syntax_tree) representing your code.

+This syntax tree gives Atom a comprehensive understanding of the structure of your code, which has several benefits:

 1. Syntax highlighting will not break because of formatting changes.
 2. Code folding will work regardless of how your code is indented.
-3. The new `Select Larger Syntax Node` and `Select Smaller Syntax Node` commands allow you to navigate your code more efficiently.
+3. Editor features can operate on the syntax tree.
+For instance, the `Select Larger Syntax Node` and `Select Smaller Syntax Node` allow you to select conceptually larger and smaller chunks of your code.
 4. Community packages can use the syntax tree to manipulate code intelligently.

+Tree-sitter grammars are relatively new.
+Many languages in Atom are still supported by [TextMate grammars](../creating-a-legacy-textmate-grammar), though we intend to phase these out over time.

+If you're adding support for a new language, you're in the right place!

 #### Getting Started